bonetics/rack-rewrite-dynamic/README.md

 ## Usage

-Rack-rewrite-dynamic currently assumes its beeing used as a middleware in a rails project.
-The rails dependency may dissapear in the near future, but it is required for now.
+Rack-rewrite-dynamic currently assumes its beeing used as a middleware.
 It also assumes you have a Slug model using the [friendly_id](https://github.com/norman/friendly_id) gem.
 The slug model should have a polymorphic association to the models that are used for SEO urls.